mtumilowicz/cryptography-rsa-workshop/README.md

     * [How To Tell If A Number Is Prime: The Miller-Rabin Primality Test](https://www.youtube.com/watch?v=zmhUlVck3J0)
     * https://blog.trailofbits.com/2019/07/08/fuck-rsa/

-## assymetric cryptography
-* If Alice and Bob want to exchange messages using a symmetric cipher, they must first mutually agree on a secret key k
-  * This is fine if they have the oppor- tunity to meet in secret or if they are able to communicate once over a secure channel
-  * But what if they do not have this opportunity and if every commu- nication between them is monitored by their adversary Eve?
-    * Is it possible for
-      Alice and Bob to exchange a secret key under these conditions?
-    * Most people’s first reaction is that it is not possible, since Eve sees every piece of information that Alice and Bob exchange
-    * The
-      search for efficient (and provable) solutions to this problem, which is called public key (or asymmetric) cryptography, forms one of the most interesting parts of mathematical cryptography
-* We start by describing a nonmathematical way to visualize public key cryptography
-  * Alice buys a safe with a narrow slot in the top and puts her safe in a public location
-  *  Everyone in the world is allowed to examine the safe and see that it is securely made.
-  * Bob writes his message to Alice on a piece of paper and slips it through the slot in the top of the safe
-  *  Now only a person
-    with the key to the safe, which presumably means only Alice, can retrieve and read Bob’s message
-  *  In this scenario, Alice’s public key is the safe, the encryption algorithm is the process of putting the message in the slot, and the decryption algorithm is the process of opening the safe with the key
-* mathematical formulation of an asymmetric cipher
-    *  there are spaces of keys K, plaintexts M, and ciphertexts C
-    *  element k of the key space is really a pair of keys, k = (k priv ,k pub )
-    * called the private key and the public key, respectively
-    * For each public key k pub
-      there is a corresponding encryption function
-      e k pub : M −→ C
-    * for each private key k priv there is a corresponding decryption function d k priv : C −→ M
-    * These have the property that if the pair (k priv ,k pub ) is in the key space K, then d k priv ? e k pub (m) ? = m for all m ∈ M
-    * If an asymmetric cipher is to be secure, it must be difficult for Eve to com- pute the decryption function d k priv (c), even if she knows the public key k pub
-        * Notice that under this assumption, Alice can send k pub to Bob using an inse- cure communication channel, and Bob can send back the ciphertext e k pub (m), without worrying that Eve will be able to decrypt the message
-    * To easily de-
-      crypt, it is necessary to know the private key k priv , and presumably Alice is the only person with that information
-      * The private key is sometimes called
-        Alice’s trapdoor information, because it provides a trapdoor (i.e., a short- cut) for computing the inverse function of e k pub
-      * Trap door functions
-          * RSA encryption works under the premise that the algorithm is easy to compute in one direction, but almost impossible in reverse.
-          * As an example, if you were told that 701,111 is a product of two prime numbers, would you be able to figure out what those two numbers are?
-              * Even with a calculator or a computer, most of us wouldn’t have any idea of where to start, let alone be able to figure out the answer.
-*  In practice, asymmetric ciphers tend to be considerably slower than symmetric ciphers such as DES and AES.
-For that reason, if Bob needs to send Alice a large file, he might first use an asymmetric cipher to send Alice the key to a symmetric cipher, which he would then use to transmit the actual file.
+## asymmetric cryptography
+* symmetric cyptography
+    * if Alice and Bob want to exchange messages, they must first mutually agree on a secret key k
+    * but what if every communication between them is monitored by their adversary?
+        * is it possible to exchange a secret key under these conditions?
+            * first reaction: is that it is not possible => every piece of information that Alice and Bob exchange is public
+        * solution: public key (or asymmetric) cryptography
+* analogy
+    * Alice: buys a safe with a narrow slot in the top and puts her safe in a public location
+    * Bob: writes his message slips it through the slot
+    * Alice: only a person with the key to the safe can retrieve Bob’s message
+    * summary
+        * public key: the safe
+        * encryption algorithm: process of putting the message in the slot
+        * decryption algorithm: process of opening the safe with the key
+* mathematical formulation
+    * spaces of
+        * keys K
+            * element k e K is a pair of keys: k = (k priv, k pub)
+                * private key and the public key
+        * plaintexts M
+        * ciphertexts C
+    * for each public key there is a corresponding encryption function e_kpub: M -> C
+    * for each private key is a corresponding decryption function d_kpriv: C -> M
+    * (k priv, k pub) e K => d_kpriv o e_kpub is identity on M
+    * observation
+        * for asymmetric cipher to be secure, it must be difficult to compute the decryption function, even knowing public key
+            * under this assumption, Alice can send k pub to Bob and Bob can send back the ciphertext without worrying that anyone will be able to decrypt the message
+        * to easily decrypt: it is necessary to know the private key
+            * presumably only Alice has it
+        * private key is sometimes called trapdoor information
+            * it provides a trapdoor (i.e., a shortcut) for computing the inverse function of e_kpub
+* vs symmetric cryptography
+    * asymmetric ciphers tend to be considerably slower than symmetric ciphers
+        * for that reason, first use an asymmetric cipher to send the key to a symmetric cipher
+        * then use it to transmit the actual file

+## rsa
 * prime generating
     * Miller Rabin primarity test
         * p be an odd prime, p−1 = 2^k q, gcd(a,p)=1 => one of the following two conditions is true